Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 - Melatonin – to help get over jet lag

-- Diarrhea medication / Antacids
+- Diarrhea medication and Antacids

 - Eye Drops or Visine – it’s dry and dusty